 9. Biomarker studies in vasculitis

 The Unit’s primary missions are in research and training, with clinical activity constituting a secondary activity.
 Nonetheless, Drs.
-Felson, Neogi, Merkel, Choi and Vlad remain actively involved in clinical medicine.
+Felson, Neogi, and Misra remain actively involved in clinical medicine.

 In addition to administering the CREST Program, the Unit has undertaken direct, on-site training of fellows whose research interests parallel those of the Unit’s investigators.
 This has included fellows in geriatrics and rheumatology, as well as epidemiology doctoral students.